If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 1) Sell something specific that your customer can’t get easily.
 A general site selling things people can buy from within their country won’t cut it anymore.
 Niche down your shop so you can be found on Google easily.

 2) Market the hell out of that item.
 You need a nice shopfront (using a platform like Shopify) and a pleasant user experience.
 You’ll also want to have your products on social media, such as Instagram, where people can find your items and shop.
-Consider writing blog posts about your products which will draw people to your site.
+Consider writing blog posts about your products that will draw people to your site.

 3) Rather than using sites like AliExpress, find a manufacturer and work with them directly.
 Obviously, this could come with difficulties like a language barrier but it is possible to find suppliers that will work with you, brand your items, and ship them in custom packaging.
-This way, if there is a problem with the order, you have someone to talk to and the customer will have a pleasanter experience all round.
+This way, if there is a problem with the order, you have someone to talk to and the customer will have a pleasanter experience all around.

 Most importantly, treat it like a business and not a quick money-earner.
 Once you’ve done the hard work, there is very little you’ll have to do, aside from getting the word out, making it a great method of making passive income.